khadija267/XOR-Implementation/README.md

 # XOR-Implementation
-Implementing XOR from NAND and OR Gates
+ XOR from NAND and OR Gates